ECdQGt/DDSP-het/README.md

 - Column GAMMA denotes number of trucks available for each class, separated by dashes ("-").

 ### MILK RUNS
-The second table, entitled "MILK RUNS", lists the information about possible trip combinations into milk runs.
+The second table lists the information about possible trip combinations into milk runs.
 It contains the following fields:
 - IDENTIFIER refers back to the instance for which the milk run is defined.
 The name string is equivalent to one of the identifiers in the "TRIP DATA" table.
 - PROCESSING_TIMES contains the processing time of the milk run for each truck class, separated by dashes ("-").
 - TRIPS lists the set of trips contained in this milk run, where the individual trip numbers are separated by a vertical bar ("|").